Robust Collision Detection for Robots with Variable Stiffness Actuation by Using MAD-CNN: Modularized-Attention-Dilated Convolutional Neural Network: Data Collection and Network Training

+The data collection process utilized the platform described in Section \ref{sec:platform introduction} for conducting experiments.
+During this process, the robot performed random point-to-point acceleration-deceleration movements within its joint space without implementing any collision reaction strategy.
+To achieve random point-to-point acceleration-deceleration movements without table contact and self-collision, constraints are established within the joint space.
+Three primary cases are analyzed concerning joint space constraints, as depicted in Figure \ref{fig:joint space limitation} (a)-(c).
+For added safety during manipulator movements, a margin $\theta_{m}$ is defined.
+This ensures the manipulator's secure operation by preventing collisions with both the table and self-collision.
+The overall constrained joint space $\theta$ is defined as:

+We employ a systematic sampling strategy within the Cartesian space, guided by the predefined constraints in the joint space.
+To facilitate more efficient collision data collection, we enable the robot to oscillate between the negative and positive x-axis.
+This is achieved by sampling end-effector target points in these two regions alternately.
+This approach not only ensures a comprehensive exploration of the constrained joint space, but also facilitates the systematic acquisition of collision data.
+Following the sampling of end-effector target points, we implement cubic spline data interpolation to enhance the smoothness of motion.
+To ensure precise position tracking, we employ a Proportional-Integral-Derivative (PID) controller.
+Additionally, gain scheduling is employed to facilitate accurate position tracking across varying stiffness conditions.
+This comprehensive approach results in the realization of random point-to-point acceleration-deceleration movements as shown in Figure \ref{fig:joint space limitation}(d).

-The data collection process utilized the robot platform described in Section \ref{sec:platform introduction} for conducting experiments.
-During this process, the robot executed random point-to-point acceleration-deceleration movements within its joint space without implementing any collision reaction strategy.
-A human operator intentionally collided with the robot at various random positions and instances using a collision tool (Fig. \ref{fig:collision tool}), specifically a limit switch, to record the ground truth data.
-A value of 1 represents a collision, and 0 indicates no collision.
-The joint space dataset (joint torque $\tau$, joint velocity $\dot{\theta}$) was recorded at a sampling rate of 1000 Hz.
-The data collection considered two scenarios: collision and collision-free, each having three cases representing different levels of physical stiffness (stiffness levels 2, 3, and 4).
-The lowest stiffness level (stiffness level 1) is exclusively assigned to the safety configuration, following our previous work \cite{niu2022towards}, and was not involved in the data collection process.
+During the collision data collection, a human operator deliberately collided with the robot at various random positions and instances using a collision tool (specifically, a limit switch) in order to record the ground truth data, where a value of 1 represents a collision, and 0 indicates no collision.
+The collision tool used in this data collection process is depicted in Figure \ref{fig:joint space limitation}(e).
+The video showing the process of collecting collision data is available in the Supplementary Materials.
+The joint space dataset (Joint torque $\tau$, joint velocity $\dot{\theta}$) was recorded at a sampling rate of 1000 Hz.
+The data collection process considers two distinct scenarios: collision and collision-free.
+Within each scenario, three cases are examined, representing different levels of physical stiffness (specifically, stiffness levels 2, 3, and 4).
+It is worth noting that the lowest stiffness level (stiffness level 1, as indicated in Figure \ref{fig:manipulator and DVSA working principle} (c)) is exclusively assigned to the safety configuration, following our previous work \cite{niu2022towards}.
+In particular, when a collision is detected, the stiffness of all joints is rapidly adjusted to the lowest level.
+Consequently, the data collection process does not involve the scenario associated with the lowest-level stiffness.